Ebook: Early hardware implementations

-Dedicated hardware devices for ebook reading began to appear in the 70s and 80s, in addition to the mainframe and laptop solutions, and collections of data per se.
+Dedicated hardware devices for ebook reading began to appear in the 70s and 80s, in addition to the main frame and laptop solutions, and collections of data per se.
 One early e-book implementation was the desktop prototype for a proposed notebook computer, the Dynabook, in the 1970s at PARC: a general-purpose portable personal computer capable of displaying books for reading.
-In 1980, the U.S. Department of Defense began concept development for a portable electronic delivery device for technical maintenance information called project PEAM, the Portable Electronic Aid for Maintenance.
+In 1980, the U.S. Department of Defense began a concept development for a portable electronic delivery device for technical maintenance information called project PEAM, the Portable Electronic Aid for Maintenance.
 Detailed specifications were completed in FY 1981/82, and prototype development began with Texas Instruments that same year.
 Four prototypes were produced and delivered for testing in 1986, and tests were completed in 1987.
 The final summary report was produced in 1989 by the U.S. Army Research Institute for the Behavioral and Social Sciences, authored by Robert Wisher and J. Peter Kincaid.
 A patent application for the PEAM device, titled "Apparatus for delivering procedural type instructions", was submitted by Texas Instruments on December 4, 1985, listing John K. Harkins and Stephen H. Morriss as inventors.

 In 1992, Sony launched the Data Discman, an electronic book reader that could read e-books that were stored on CDs.
-One of the electronic publications that could be played on the Data Discman was called The Library of the Future.
+One of the electronic publications that could be played on the Data Discman was called Library of the Future.
 Early e-books were generally written for specialty areas and a limited audience, meant to be read only by small and devoted interest groups.
 The scope of the subject matter of these e-books included technical manuals for hardware, manufacturing techniques, and other subjects.
 In the 1990s, the general availability of the Internet made transferring electronic files much easier, including e-books.

 In 1993, Paul Baim released a freeware HyperCard stack, called EBook, that allowed easy import of any text file to create a pageable version similar to an electronic paperback book.
 A notable feature was automatic tracking of the last page read so that on returning to the 'book' you were taken back to where you had previously left off reading.
 The title of this stack may have helped popularize the term 'ebook'.